 3) Turn Up The Heat.
 Consider increasing your temperature by up to 25 degrees to counteract any heat lost when opening the grill.
 It can take up to 20 minutes during colder months—versus five minutes in the summer—to get the grill back up to optimal temperatures after lifting the lid so plan for extra fuel accordingly.

 4) Get An Accurate Read.
-Validate the grill’s thermometer with an oven or probe thermometer to avoid false readings caused by rain or cold weather.
+Validate the grill’s thermometer with a probe thermometer to avoid false readings caused by rain or cold weather.

 5) Block Effectively.
 On windy or rainy days, create a weather-resistant barrier by moving the grill to a better location, such as the side of a building, to give yourself optimal conditions for grilling perfection.